How Do you Obtain an Annulment When Your Spouse Won’t Sign?

 Once a Nevada annulment becomes contested, a court hearing is usually scheduled by the judge.
 In most cases, you may attend the court hearing over the phone while the attorney is in the courtroom on your behalf.

-- Your Nevada annulment documents are emailed to you within 24 hours of receiving your Nevada Annulment Form - including evenings and weekends and most holidays!
+Your Nevada annulment documents are emailed to you in 24-48 hours of receiving your Nevada Annulment Form - provided we have all the information we need from you.

-- We serve your needs to the best of our ability and we care about the outcome of your case.
+We serve your needs to the best of our ability and we DO care about the outcome of your case.

 ** Court Filing Fees (currently $326 for a Joint Petition annulment; $269 for Complaint; $217 for Answer; $56 court fees for a two-signature annulment, or $61 for a one-signature annulment) and cost of process service (if applicable to your annulment case) is additional.
 Average process service cost if Defendant can be served in person is $125 in Nevada and $160 in other states.
 Average cost for publication when required is $150.
 If Defendant lives outside the U.S. and does not sign the documents, process service fees will be higher.